IHE/RAD.IRA/input/pagecontent/volume-1.md

 - The `Hub` only communicates with authenticated `Subscribers`
 - `Subscribers` do not communicate with other `Subscribers` directly.
 - When `Subscribers` generate data that should be made available to other applications, or perform actions of which other applications should be aware, they *publish* it by sending an event request with the relevant details to the Hub
-- The `Subscriber` which opens a context typically is responsible for closing that context and is informally referred to as the Driving Application.
-A Driving Application (or other `Subscribers`) may launch other applications, providing them with the address of the `Hub` and the `topic ID` so they can join the same `session`.
+- A Starting Application is a `Subscriber` that may launch other applications, providing them with the address of the `Hub` and the `topic ID` so they can join the same `session`.
 - The `Hub` forwards accepted event requests from a `Subscriber` to other `Subscribers` subscribed to that type of event
 - `Subscribers` can configure their subscription to limit what types of events the `Hub` forwards to them.
 - `Subscribers` react to events from the `Hub` based on their internal business logic